Antoinette Fouque

-Antoinette Fouque (née Antoinette Grugnardi; 1 October 1936 – 20 February 2014) was a French psychoanalyst who was involved in the French women's liberation movement.
+Antoinette Fouque (born Antoinette Grugnardi; 1 October 1936 – 20 February 2014) was a French psychoanalyst who was involved in the French women's liberation movement.
 She was the leader of one of the groups that originally formed the French Women's Liberation (MLF), and she later registered the trademark MLF specifically under her name.
-She helped found the publishing house Éditions des Femmes (English: Women's Editions) as well as the first collection of audio-books in France, "Bibliothèque des voix" (Library of voices).
+She helped found the publishing house Éditions des Femmes (Women's Editions) as well as the first collection of audio-books in France, Bibliothèque des voix (Library of voices).
 Her position in feminist theory was primarily essentialist, and heavily based in psychoanalysis.
 She helped author Le Dictionnaire universel des créatrices (2013), a biographical dictionary about creative women.

 Life

 Antoinette Fouque was born in a poor neighbourhood of Marseille to Alexis Grugnardi, a Corsican syndicalist.
 Her mother, of Italian origin, emigrated from Calabria to France for economic reasons and settled in a popular district of Marseille.
 Early in life, Fouque listened to the speeches of communist leader Maurice Thorez.

 She became a teacher, married René Fouque, and developed an interest in Latin culture and Italian literature.
 With René Fouque, Antoinette Fouque participated in the literary journal Cahiers du Sud.
 She gave birth to a daughter, Vincente, in 1964.
 This event helped make her realize the difficulties that women face when they are mothers and married, especially in an intellectual environment.
 Between 1965 and 1969, she read Italian manuscripts for Éditions du Seuil.
 Fouque read Jacques Lacan before reading Sigmund Freud.

 After marrying René Fouque, Antoinette Fouque moved to Paris to study literature at the Sorbonne.
 In the 1960s, she enrolled at the EPHE for a thesis on literary avant-gardes, which she abandoned preferring her activism alongside women, but passed a "DEA with Roland Barthes".
 It was during a seminar of Barthes, in January 1968, that she met Monique Wittig.
 Appalled by the sexism surrounding the intellectual and activist environments at the time of May 1968, Fouque became active with Wittig and Josiane Chanel in one of the early women's groups which gathered together in 1970 to form the mouvement de libération des femmes (MLF), a movement consisting of multiple groups throughout France without any formal leadership.
 Fouque herself denied being feminist, and rejected Simone de Beauvoir's existentialism in favour of structuralism and libertarian Marxism.
 Her group was called Psychanalyse et politique (Psych et po).
 Conflicts developed within the movement between Fouque and Wittig, since the former was influenced by Lacan and the latter by Herbert Marcuse.
 In April 1971, Antoinette Fouque signed the Manifesto of the 343 for the right of abortion.

 In 1974, she helped found "Éditions des femmes", funded by Sylvina Boissonnas, "an heiress of the Schlumberger family", which printed works for the feminist movement.
 In October 1979, she registered the name MLF as the property of her group, creating controversy.
 Beauvoir wrote against this appropriation of the MLF by one group.